paweljakubas/j-random-matrices/chapters/algebra.md

 and finally (e) use combination of those approaches

 ## Updating of matrix
-We can update a matrix with new values using a selection:
+We can update a matrix with new values and a selection:
 ```
    sel=: (<(<0 1),(<0 1))
    sel { m